0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 To leave the price oracle, invoke the action _Deregister_ at the price oracle contract where you registered.

-**Find out which price oracle your node serves (If you know already skip ahead to deregistration):**
+### Find out which price oracle your node serves (If you know already skip ahead to deregistration)

 1. Open the [large oracle contract state](https://browser.partisiablockchain.com/contracts/04f1ab744630e57fb9cfcd42e6ccbf386977680014?tab=state)
 2. Open the map `stakedTokens`